Return to articles

 Step 4: Carefully Pack Your Internet Equipment

-Now that you’ve scheduled activation and installation, are you wondering how to move your Internet router to another house?
+Now that you’ve scheduled activation and installation, you may be wondering how to move your Internet router to another house.
 And/or your modem?
 It’s actually pretty simple.
-You just need to unplug your WiFi router and modem, carefully place them in a box (specifically label that box “Internet equipment” so it doesn’t get lost in the shuffle of moving boxes) and unpack them when you arrive at your new address.
+You just need to unplug your WiFi router and modem, carefully place them in a box (specifically label that box “Internet equipment” so it doesn’t get lost in the shuffle of moving boxes), and unpack them when you arrive at your new address.

 As much as you’re able, place special emphasis on carefully handling your WiFi router and modem — especially if you rent them from your ISP.
 Damaged equipment won’t work, and it can lead to fees — even if you’re leaving your current provider.